 Symptoms of Noise-Induced Hearing Loss (NIHL)

-- Having trouble understanding a conversation
+- Having more trouble understanding a conversation prior to the loud sound exposure

 - Needing to turn the volume on the TV higher